Brianland

 2:25:55–2:26:37 – Sandy/Downey escorts him to his new office.
 Great long Steadicam shot capturing the two as they walk.
 And I love Downey’s natural persona.

-2:26:40 – Sandy/Downey slides open glass door to Lockjaw’s new office
+2:26:40 – Sandy slides closed the glass door to Lockjaw’s new office (and seals it air-tight).

 2:27:40 – gas turned on in office – Lockjaw gassed to death – like how that other white supremacist group got rid of people they didn’t like.

-2:28:20 – Willa & Bob back at the kitchen table in their cabin – where we first met them SO long ago – Willa looking 16 again!
-So beautiful.
+2:28:20 – Willa & Bob back at the kitchen table in their cabin home … where we first met them SO long ago – Willa looking 16 again!
+Cute, innocent & young.

 .